 Digital and IoT are excellent opportunities to break down the silos and that’s also what we’ve been doing with cabling and building management.
 As the only company that has both the essential cabling part on one hand and building management capabilities on the other, this offers a great opportunity for our EcoXpert partners.

-By combining the Building Management EcoXpert badge, lighting being part of it, and the DataCom EcoXpert Badge, PoE being part of it, into the EcoXpert program, Schneider-Electric offers unmatched level of expertise to its partners to lead that growing market.
+By combining the Building Management EcoXpert badge, lighting being part of it, and the DataCom EcoXpert Badge, PoE being part of it, into the EcoXpert program, Schneider-Electric offers unmatched level of expertise to its business partners to lead that growing market.

 Built on a collaborative smart building Internet of Things (IoT) platform, EcoStruxure Building is Schneider Electric’s scalable, open and secure solution that combines next-generation software with hardware innovation.
 It enables the connection of everything from sensors to services over one IP backbone.